jwverzijden/rubiks-cube-pocketstar/Readme.md

 A cube puzzle implementation for the PocketStar.

 ## How to install
-Clone or download the zip and locate the ./Release directory.

-Copy the contents from ./Release/latest to your pocketstar SD card.
+Download the contents from ./Release/latest to your pocketstar SD card.

 Place it in the apps or games directory under a new directory named rubiks-cube.